slackapi/node-slack-sdk/README.md

 building Slack apps ridiculously easy.
 It helps you build on all aspects of the Slack platform, from dropping notifications in channels to fully interactive bots.

+**Upgrading from version 3?** The
+[migration guide](https://github.com/slackapi/node-slack-sdk/wiki/Migration-Guide-for-v4) has all the information you need to bring your app up to speed.

 ## Requirements

 This package supports Node v6 and higher.
 It's highly recommended to use